 “TANA®COAT AWP barely degrades; it keeps its hydrolysis resistance for many years, even in very moist, cold or warm climates” – Peter van Brunschot, Business Development Manager Performance Coatings

-To wick or not to wick
+When do you have to wick or not to wick?

 Now that you know all about capillary action, moisture wicking properties and anti-wicking properties, it’s time to tell you a little more about our wicking and anti-wicking treatments.
 To boost moisture wicking properties, our experts created TANA®FINISH HPX: a hydrodynamic finishing agent for synthetic fibres.
 If you want to stop the wicking process, TANA®COAT AWP is your weapon of choice.
 “Not only is it the first no-wicking treatment for PVC coated fabrics for outdoor use”, explains Peter van Brunschot, Business Development Manager Performance Coatings, “it also barely degrades.
 It keeps its hydrolysis resistance for many years, even in very moist, cold or warm climates.”